Reuniting lost and found pets

 What should I do if I have found a pet?

-Call us straight away on 03 9209 6777 if you have found a dog or cat, or see a dog at large roaming.
-We will attend to collect the animal.
-From there, we can typically contact the owners through tracing the microchip or registration tag number and get the pet home.
+Call us straight away on 03 9209 6777 if you have found a dog or cat, or see a dog roaming alone.
+We will collect the animal.
+We can usually contact the owners by using the microchip or registration tag number and get the pet home.
 It is important to report any found pets to Council as we have the best resources to get pets' home.
+We will attend to lost pets outside business hours too.

 Why is it important to report a lost pet?

-You may not wish to see a lost pet impounded but you are required by law to deliver the cat or dog as soon as is reasonably possible to Council, to a person or body which has an agreement with Council (such as The Lost Dogs' Home) or a vet.
-If you don't report a found pet, this can reduce the owners' chances of finding their dog or cat as owners will likely check the pound.
+You may not want to see a lost pet impounded.
+But you are required by law to deliver the cat or dog as soon as is reasonably possible to Council, to a person or body which has an agreement with Council (such as The Lost Dogs' Home) or a vet.
+If you don't report it, it is less likely the pet will be reunited with its owner.
+Owners usually check the pound.

 Council is here to help, and our animal management officers love pets as much as you do.
-Our priority is to get the pet home when it is handed over to us.
+Our priority is to get the pet home.

 Contact us